MasonD552/Engineering_4_Notebook/README.md

 👏 Credits to Mr. Miller 👨‍🏫

-I give credit to Mr. Miller as the only person to be able to get the batter out of the batter connector.
+I give credit to Mr. Miller as the only person to be able to get the battery out of the battery connector.

 &nbsp;